 Formula One came calling after Conor's Spanish win as Sahara Force India invited Conor to drive their Formula One car during an aero data mapping session in England.

-In 2013 Conor's primary program will be GP3 with ART Grand Prix.
+In 2013 Conor's primary program was GP3 with ART Grand Prix.
 He also made his Indy 500 debut driving for the legend, AJ Foyt.
 Early in the season he raced GP2 in Malaysia where he finished 7th while setting second fastest race lap to the race winner.